CocoRosie: Early life

 Their childhood has been described as "bizarre" and "nomadic".
 They moved almost yearly, living in Hawaii, Arizona, California and New Mexico, and frequently changed schools.
 Because their mother believed they would learn more "in the real world" than in school, neither sister finished high school.
-The sisters were somewhat estranged from their father, Timothy Casady, Iowan farmer, teacher, and spiritualist a who was interested in new age experiences inspired by Native American religions, neoshamanism, and "the Peyote Church, which involves ingesting the hallucinogenic cactus peyote."
-The sisters spent some childhood summers with him, where they experienced him, "dragging us on vision quests ... as a little kid, sometimes it's a nightmare, you're out in the desert, you don't have any food".
-In 1994, at 14, Sierra was kicked out of the home by Chalmers and went to live with her father in Sedona, where she began attending private boarding school Verde Valley School and lost contact with Bianca.Bianca also attended Verde Valley School.
+The sisters were somewhat estranged from their father, Timothy Casady, an organic farmer, teacher, and spiritualist who came from an Iowa farming family, and who was interested in New Age experiences inspired by Native American religions, neoshamanism, and "the Peyote Church, which involves ingesting the hallucinogenic cactus peyote."
+The sisters spent some childhood summers with him, where they experienced him "dragging us on vision quests ... as a little kid, sometimes it's a nightmare, you're out in the desert, you don't have any food".
+In 1994, at 14, Sierra was kicked out of the home by Chalmers and went to live with her father in Sedona, where she began attending private boarding school Verde Valley School and lost contact with Bianca.
+Bianca also attended Verde Valley School.

 In a 2004 interview, Bianca described their childhood, stating "we spent our summers hiking from reservation to reservation...
 I remember being in peyote circles as a kid, sitting in tepees full of smoke... not being able to breathe and trying to sneak air out of the bottom of the tepee...
 We always felt pretty much like freaks, but we felt good about it.
 We didn't have any rules or anything.
 We had total freedom.
 It was hard to meet people who had the same values as us.
 We just sort of carry that with us today.
 We have pow-wows in our apartment, with bottles of cheap beer.
 It has to manifest itself somehow."